 |Sep 17||Castor||National Trap Day|

 Shootalberta.com is the online home of the APTA, and the Alberta Provincial Trapshooting Championships!
 Here you can find event dates, host locations and contacts, as well as past champions and current programs.

 Shootalberta.com and the APTA are dedicated to the continued development of our sport, and to provide a forum for information and recognition of sponsors, contributors and past champions.

 A big Thanks to Heather Brumwell and to the Bayer Company for their matching 5000$ donations.
 These two sponsors allow us to have the first class provincials that we do.

-This really isnt news but i did find it interesting.
-I asked a freind to pick ten of the best all time trap shooters in Alberta history.
+This really isnt news but I did find it interesting.
+I asked a friend to pick ten, of the best of all time Alberta trap shooters.
 His answer was based on provincial titles only.
 My list was broader and included Canadian titles and yearly averages, the importance of that can be argued and discussed forever.

 The 600 bird event in Athabasca saw some high scores.
 Ken Kupsch took top honors with a 559 narrowly beating Art Peytons 557.
 Lynn Smith won the singles both days.
 Her first day 97 was followed with 100 straight on Sunday only a handful of shooters have received that pin and she is the first lady to do so.
 Rodney Smith shot a 95 in Sundays handicap to win and move himself back to the 27.
 21 shooters took part in the competition